 Resume

-A strategic teacher resume will catch the eye of the reader immediately.
-Included in it should be a list of your teaching achievements to communicate what you can and will accomplish if they hire you.
+A strategic teacher’s resume will catch the eye of the reader immediately.
+It should include a list of your teaching achievements to communicate what you can and will accomplish if they hire you.
 Use a format that can be adjusted or edited to fit each different teaching position you apply for.

 Cover Letter

 A teacher cover letter is your way of introducing yourself.
 You will want it to be simple and to the point.
-No one wants to read a long, drawn-out story with a lot of fluff.
-Be detailed on what teaching position you are applying for and why you think you qualify for that position.
+No one wants to read a long, drawn-out story with much fluff.
+Be detailed on what teaching position you are applying for and why you think you qualify.
 Make it brief and to the point.
-Include items that will make the reader interested in looking over the details of your resume.
+Include items that interest the reader in reviewing your resume’s details.

 Education Biography

-A biography is a one-page document to describe your personal and career highlights and goals in the form of narration.
-Make it easy to read and save it in a format you can easily print or email to prospective schools.
+A biography is a one-page document that describes your personal and career highlights and goals in the form of narration.
+Make it easy to read and save it in a format you can easily print or email prospective schools.
 If you are involved in a panel interview, you can use this as a handout at the job interview.

 LinkedIn Profile